Heat kernel coefficients on Kahler manifolds: A graph theoretic formula of heat kernel coefficients

 (iv) if $\Gamma$ is a strongly connected pointed graph, then

 where $\Gamma-\{e\}$ denotes deleting an edge $e$ from $\Gamma$ while keeping the endpoints.

 \end{definition}

 \begin{remark} Define a \emph{strong reduction} of a strongly connected pointed graph $\Gamma$ to be a procedure: at each step removes a redundant edge and smoothes out ordinary vertices $v\in V(\Gamma_-)$ with $\deg^+(v)=\deg^-(v)=1$ until a single vertex $\bullet$ is reached.
 Then $\varphi(\Gamma)$ counts the number of all strong reductions of $\Gamma$.
 It is not difficult to see that a strong reduction of $\Gamma$ removes exactly $w(\Gamma)$ edges, since smoothing out a vertex reduces the number of edges by one.
-By Lemma \ref{h1}, it is not difficult to see that $\varphi(\Gamma)>0$ when $\Gamma$ is strongly connected. \end{remark}
+Lemma \ref{h1} implies that $\varphi(\Gamma)>0$ when $\Gamma$ is strongly connected. \end{remark}

+\begin{lemma} If two strongly connected semistable pointed graph $\Gamma_1$ and $\Gamma_2$ have the same stablization graphs, then $\varphi(\Gamma_1)=\varphi(\Gamma_2)$. \end{lemma} \begin{proof} We only need to prove that for a strongly connected semistable pointed graph $\Gamma$ and its stabilization graph $\Gamma^s$, we have $\varphi(\Gamma)=\varphi(\Gamma^s)$.
+This follows from the fact that if we remove a contractible edge from $\Gamma$, the resulting graph is not strongly connected. \end{proof}

 Let $(M,g)$ be a K\"ahler manifold of dimension $d$.
 We use Einstein summation convention that repeated indices are implicitly summed over.
 The indices $i,j,k,\dots$ run from $1$ to $n$, while Greek indices $\alpha,\beta,\gamma$ may represent either $i$ or $\bar i$.
 Let $(g^{i\bar j})$ be the inverse of the matrix $(g_{i\bar j})$.
 We also use the notation $g_{i\bar j\alpha_1\alpha_2\dots\alpha_m}:=\partial_{\alpha_1\alpha_2\dots\alpha_m}g_{i\bar j}$.